-The mortgage prepayment model has been redeveloped by estimating a time-dependent conditional prepayment rate (CPR) for each mortgage loan part based on a logistic regression instead of applying a fixed long-term average prepayment rate of 5.2% from year 2 onwards in the cash flow projection.
-For the savings mortgages specifically, Aegon Hypotheken values the liability side by using CPR parameters rather than lapse parameters.
-The revised model has an impact of -/- EUR 23 million on the net market values.
+The mortgage prepayment model has been mechanically updated during the annual parameter update by basing the logistic regression model on data until Q2 2021.
+The new logistic regression coefficients have been used to estimate a time-dependent conditional prepayment rate (CPR) for each mortgage loan part.
+The parameter update has been used in reporting from 31st of December 2021 onwards.
+The impact of the parameter update for CPR amounted to -/- EUR 20.6 million on the net market values.
 As the mortgage loans of Aegon Hypotheken are valued at amortized cost, this only impacts the fair value disclosed.
-There is no impact on reported equityor earnings.
+There is no impact on reported equity or earnings.